 - Stress of ANY kind burns up minerals.
 More stress equals the need for more minerals!
 I recommend using LOTS of organic dark leafy greens and/or a high quality green powder such as Greens Mix or Vitamineral Green.
 If you would normally need a serving per day, you may need 3-6 servings for a while until your body is recovering.

 - B vitamins are especially depleted during stress and trauma.
 I would recommend supplementing with a high quality B complex such as Max B as well as B12.
+Additional B vitamins you could use are Phyto Methylate, B5 or Complete B.

 - Trauma does major harm to the adrenal glands.
 Your adrenal glands are very sensitive… they sit just above the kidneys.
 Adrenaline is one hormone that is released by these glands during high stress.
 Adrenals need minerals, water and good salt to replenish.
 I would recommend Greens Mix in green smoothies (lots more than usual), a bit of Pink Salt, extra rest and more minerals!